Megabit/Blazorise/docs/_docs/helpers/enums.md

 - `Horizontal` - Elements will be stacked horizontally.
 - `Vertical` - - Elements will be stacked vertically.

-## DataGridResizeMode
+## TableResizeMode

 Defines the resize mode of the data grid columns.

-- `Header` - The data grid can only be resized from the columns header.
+- `Header` - The table can only be resized from the columns header.
-- `Columns` - The data grid can be resized from the entire column area.
+- `Columns` - The table can be resized from the entire column area.

 ## TooltipTrigger